Renters rights have changed from 1 May 2026 due to the new Renters’ Rights Act

 Your contract

-Your contract will likely be an Assured Shorthold Tenancy (AST).
+Your contract will likely be an Assured Tenancy.
 This is the most common option for students renting in London.
-If your contract is not an AST, for example you are a lodger, check you are happy with what this means for you
+If your contract is not an Assured Tenancy, for example you are a lodger, check you are happy with what this means for you

 Your tenancy agreement should include: